607gayathri/Text_analysis/README.md

-#Text_Analysis
+Text_Analysis
-this project shows depolyment of real and fake news analysis
+This project shows depolyment of real and fake news analysis